olijeffers0n/rustplus/README.md

 ### Support:
 If you need help, or you think that there is an issue feel free to open an issue.
 If you think you have made some improvements, open a PR!

-I have tried to explain this a well as possible, but if you should need further clarification, as i said open an issue.
-If not: `Ollie#0175` on discord
+I have tried to explain this a well as possible, but if you should need further clarification, join me on my discord server: [here](https://discord.gg/nQqJe8qvP8)

-There is more data that can be accessed with this API, such as the following:
-- Setting Team Leader

 I may add some of this functionality soon, depends on the interest :-)